So, how to get started with Riverside.fm? This step-by-step approach will guide you through every part of recording the perfect podcast.

 Once you are done recording your show, you can press Stop Recording and remain in the virtual room with your guests without being recorded, or End meeting for all, which will finalize the session.

-Suppose someone closes the Chrome browser tab before the uploading process was completed, please direct them to riverside.fm/upload for the process to resume.
+Suppose someone closes the Chrome or Edge browser tab before the uploading process was completed, please direct them to riverside.fm/upload to finish the upload process.

-To access the recordings, simply click on the View all recordings button on the right sidebar.
+To access the recordings, click on the View all recordings button on the right sidebar.

 The recordings you made can also be found on your Dashboard (shown in the image below).
 Your Dashboard provides an at-a-glance view of your work, and your monthly recording time.
 To access the dashboard, simply navigate to the top right of the screen, click on the round icon, and select Studios.